Subscribe to get access

 If appropriate steps are not taken to reverse the reef’s decline, the area risks being listed as “in danger” by UNESCO.
 The status of port expansions and the Great Barrier Reef’s overall health will stir controversy.

-So the Great Barrier Reef, healthy ocean habitats are engines for sensible economic growth.
 Growth that most importantly provides jobs and improve people’s wellbeing.